 Mechanism What this does Food and Environment Protection Act 1985 Controls the deposit of dredged material and construction on the sea bed Coast Protection Act 1949 Controls any capital dredge and any dredging for navigation where there are no harbour controls Marine Works Environmental Impact Assessment Regulations 2007 Requires an Environmental Impact Assessment for certain activities (listed in the Schedules of the Regulations) to determine the likelihood that a proposed project (development or other activity) will have significant environmental effects.
 Consenting authorities can modify or reject proposals that would significantly impact on hydromorphological conditions and can secure additional conservation gains as a condition of project approval.

-Mechanism What this does Environmental Impact Assessment and Natural Habitats (Extraction of Minerals by Marine Dredging) (England and Northern Ireland) Regulations 2007 Marine Minerals regulations were introduced in 2007 to replace the Government View procedure and establish a scheme of regulation for marine minerals dredging.
-Harbour Orders/local powers Controls the dredging of materials within a set area associated with a port or marine
+Environmental Impact Assessment and Natural Habitats (Extraction of Minerals by Marine Dredging) (England and Northern Ireland) Regulations 2007and Environmental Impact Assessment and Natural Habitats (Extraction of Minerals by Marine Dredging) (Wales) Regulations 2007 Marine Minerals regulations were introduced in 2007 to replace the Government View procedure and establish a scheme of regulation for marine minerals dredging.
+Harbour Orders /local powers Controls the dredging of materials within a set area associated with a port or marine

 The Marine and Coastal Access Act 2009 makes provision for one marine licence combining the requirements of Food and Environment Protection Act (1985), Part 2 of the Coast Protection Act (1949) and the previous non-statutory procedure for marine minerals extraction.
 Importantly, the Act includes the provision for all types of dredging to be included in the marine licence, although Defra are consulting on whether maintenance dredging that has no or little impact on the environment might be exempted under the subsequent exemptions order.
 However, any exemption made would not compromise the objectives of the Water Framework Directive.
-Renewable energy schemes will need consent under section 36 of the Electricty Act 1989 and a marine licence, but will have both applications considered together under one set of procedures.
-The Marine Management Organisation will administer the new marine licence.
+Renewable energy schemes will need consent under section 36 of the Electricity Act 1989 and a marine licence, but will have both applications considered together under one set of procedures.
+In England, the Marine Management Organisation will administer the new marine licence and in Wales, the new marine licence will be administered by the Marine and Consents Unit within the Welsh Assembly Government.

-The separate requirement to seek an Environment Agency land drainage Consent under the Water Resources Act 1991 and its byelaws can also be disapplied by the Environment Agency where a marine licence is also needed for a particular activity, although we would be part of this licence process.
+The separate requirement to seek an Environment Agency land drainage Consent under the Water Resources Act 1991 and its byelaws can also be disapplied by the Environment

+Agency where a marine licence is also needed for a particular activity, although we would be part of this licence process.
 This is an area where we can influence development and protect or try to enhance the ecology of a water body by looking at the impacts on hydromorphology.